By Chris Spencer, CTO, GlobalReach Technology

 *1 A developer option called enhanced MAC Randomisation introduces time-based.

-*2 Correct at time of publication (macOS 10.16 is still in beta phase).
+*2 Correct at the time of publication (macOS 10.16 is still in the beta phase).

 We suspect (but don’t know for sure), that Apple will release the feature to iPhone and iPad users in September and Android in the next year.
 So there’s also time to mitigate the issue and put a better experience in place.